- A. Moving resource blocks within the same Terraform state, for example to a child module.

 The bad news is that in this specific case, this manual action does not prevent the loop: we’re in a Catch 22 of sorts!

-fixes this nasty issue by making sure that Jupytext does not always consider the most recently edited file as the ground truth.
+The --pre-commit-mode fixes this nasty issue by making sure that Jupytext does not always consider the most recently edited file as the ground truth.

 Within the pre-commit framework you almost certainly also want to specify other hooks.

-or some other linter on the changes that are to be committed.
+For example, I want to make sure my code is PEP8 compliant by running flake8 or some other linter on the changes that are to be committed.

 The pre-commit framework itself also offers hooks for fixing common code issues such as trailing whitespaces or left-over merge conflict markers.